 As cloud services have evolved, more and more services have

 The key to determining the appropriate cloud service model is to let organizational requirements drive key decisions.
 Hybrid cloud is frequently picked as the most accommodating model, as it provides the flexibility and ease of public cloud models, but also enables organizations to house confidential data – such as personally identifiable information – in secured private clouds.

 It is critical to have visibility into your assets in order to understand where your confidential data lies in order to design a cloud strategy that is best fit for your environment.
-AIM technical consultants can help organizations map out where sensitive data is housed, rationalize applications and infrastructure to optimize asset management, and develop a cloud migration strategy that will enhance performance while protecting your data.
+AIM Technical Services can help organizations map out where sensitive data is housed, rationalize applications and infrastructure to optimize asset management, and develop a cloud migration strategy that will enhance performance while protecting your data.

 Most large organizations adopt hybrid cloud services to take advantage of the best of both worlds – cloud and on-premises.
 Careful planning and design should produce a cloud architecture that can be implemented in a phased approach that will smoothly and efficiently migrate services and systems to cloud platforms, while preventing impact to those remaining on-premises.

 An application assessment prior to implementing cloud services is important to dictate application strategy.
 Application rationalization can provide insight into application overlap across business units, and help direct which applications are better suited for cloud environments.
 Careful requirements planning will not only optimize application management budgets, but also take performance into consideration (such as tolerance for network latency, data privacy requirements, scalability, etc.)

 With the adoption of cloud services and hybrid deployment models, additional complexity can be introduced into IT management.
 Service automation can enable organizations to deploy consistent governance and policies across both on-premises and in cloud platforms.
 Additional consideration should be given when picking cloud service providers, as many have already invested in management and automation tools that can be used across your IT environment.